 Kayla Bolton is a 2015 graduate from East Tennessee State University, where she earned a Bachelor’s Degree in Sports Management and Marketing.
 She was previously employed by Academy Sports + Outdoors and ETSU’s athletic department prior to her joining Scholastic 3-D Archery.

 Phone: (606) 521-6248

-Jim Reeder is a veteran of the U.S. Army 82nd Airborne Division.
-Jim comes to S3DA with a business background.
-Jim has more than 20 years of experience volunteering with youth sports in various aspects.
+Jim Reeder is a veteran of the U.S. Army, 82nd Airborne Division.
+Jim comes to S3DA with 25+ years of business and technology experience.
+Jim and his wife, Kim, are raising one of his grandson’s, Landen.
+Jim has been involved in coaching and the administration of youth sports for more than 20 years.

 Phone: (606) 219-2397